 - For summer sessions and other short terms, the 75% refund period and the 25% refund period will extend for a length of time which is the same proportion of the part of the term/session as the 75% and 25% periods are of the regular terms.

-- All refund periods are rounded to whole days, and the date of the end of the refund period will be included in publications or available on the Cashier’s office website.
+- All refund periods are rounded to whole days, and the date of the end of the refund period will be included in publications or available on the Student Account Services website.
 In calculating the 75% period for other than the fall or spring and in calculating the 25% length of the term in all cases, the number of calendar days during the term will be considered.

 - A full refund (100%) is provided on behalf of a student whose death occurs during the term.
 Any indebtedness will be offset against the refund.
-Documentation should be submitted to the Cashier’s office.
+Documentation should be submitted to the Student Account Services office.

 - A full refund (100%) is provided for students who enroll during the Registration period but who drop or withdraw prior to the first day of classes.
-Visit the Cashier’s office website for special refund dates.
+Visit the Student Account Services website for special refund dates.